What is an IBCLC?

 - Experienced in a wide variety of complex breastfeeding situations

-- Competent to assist mothers with establishing and sustaining breastfeeding, even in the midst of difﬁculties and high-risk situations
+- Competent to assist with establishing and sustaining breastfeeding, even in the midst of difﬁculties and high-risk situations

 - Ethical in their practice, abiding by Standards of Practice and a Code of Ethics and working within a deﬁned Scope of Practice